DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-16-letting-providers-change-course-before-making-an-offer.md

 - accredited body
 - when applications will open - this can be immediately or on a specific date
 - when the course starts, for example “September 2022”

-## What candidates are asked when they apply

-When candidates apply, they’re asked to choose:

-- training provider
-- course
-- location, if there is more than one
-- full time or part time, if both options are available

-Some courses have options which candidates are not asked to choose when they apply:

-- qualification, for example if the course offers both QTS and PGCE
-- subject option, for example modern foreign languages
-- age group, for example 3-5, 5-7 or 7-11

 ## Course data analysis